 The Best Beaches South of Barcelona

-While Costa Brava is undeniably Catalonia‘s most famous coast with locals, day trippers and tourists.
-Still, in the south, places like Casteldefells, Sitges and the entire Costa Dorada shouldn’t be discounted.
+Costa Brava is undeniably Catalonia‘s most famous coast with locals, day trippers and tourists.
+Things can get a bit crowded in the summer.

 Stretching all the way down to Valencia, you can find more than 40 blue-flagged beaches with shallow warm waters, mixed between huge sand stretches and small rocky bays.